foundeo/fixinator/README.md

 ### resultFile

 Writes results to a file specified by the path in resultFile.
-You may specify a comma seperated list of paths if you want to write multiple formats.
+You may specify a comma separated list of paths if you want to write multiple formats.

 ### resultFormat

 Specify a format for the `resultFile`:  `json` (default), `html`, `pdf`, `csv`, `junit`, `sast`, or `findbugs`.
-You may specify a comma seperated list of formats and `resultFile` paths if you want to write multiple files.
+You may specify a comma separated list of formats and `resultFile` paths if you want to write multiple files.

 ### ignorePaths